Now Seeking America’s Best Mothers!

 We believe that mothers are the backbone of our nation.
 Motherhood matters and nations, communities, workplaces, and families should recognize the value mothers have not only in raising our future but in being the leaders of our nation today.

 All women who are nominated will receive a congratulatory letter from the President of American Mothers, Inc. Mother of the Year candidates will be asked to fill out a short portfolio.
 From the portfolios, a Mother of the Year will be chosen from every state, Washington, D.C and the Commonwealth of Puerto Rico.
-Each mother is invited to attend The 2018 Annual American Mothers Convention where State Mothers of the Year will give a three-minute speech about motherhood, meet with national legislatures on Capitol Hill, and hear inspirational speakers addressing topics relating directly to American mothers and children.
+Each mother is invited to attend The 2018 Annual American Mothers Convention where State Mothers of the Year will give a three-minute speech about motherhood, meet with their representatives on Capitol Hill, and hear inspirational speakers addressing topics relating directly to American mothers and children.
 At a special luncheon, National Mothers of Achievement will be recognized.
 The convention will end with a formal gala where the 2018 National Mother of the Year is announced.